kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 - **CSI Spec Dependency**: This KEP requires [CSI spec PR #603](https://github.com/container-storage-interface/spec/pull/603) to be merged first.
 Kubernetes implementation cannot proceed until the spec changes land.

 - **Upgrade Order**: External-attacher must be upgraded before nodes.
-When kubelet uses `NodeGetID` but external-attacher doesn't yet support `ControllerGetNodeInfo`, nodes register with only a `node_id` annotation, and topology and allocatable remain unset until external-attacher catches up.
+When kubelet sets the request flag but external-attacher doesn't yet support `ControllerGetNodeInfo`, nodes register with only a `node_id` annotation, and topology and allocatable remain unset until external-attacher catches up.
 This is a transient state, not a failure.

-- **Backward Compatibility**: Drivers that do not implement the new RPCs continue to use `NodeGetInfo` unchanged.
+- **Backward Compatibility**: Drivers that do not adopt the new flow continue to use `NodeGetInfo` unchanged.
 No breaking changes.

 ## Design Details